-15. (1) For purposes of this Part, any period of unemployment must be calculated from the date of application in terms of section 17.
+15. (1) For purposes of this Part, any period of unemployment must be calculated from the date of unemployment.

-(2) The date contemplated in subsection (1) may be moved to a date prior to the 30 application if the claims officer is satisfied that any delay in making the application was caused by circumstances beyond the control of the contributor.
+(2) The date contemplated in subsection (1) may be moved to a date prior to the application if the claims officer is satisfied that any delay in making the application was caused by circumstances beyond the control of the contributor.